 The Paleolithic diet, Paleo diet, caveman diet, or stone-age diet is a modern fad diet consisting of foods thought by its proponents to mirror those eaten by humans during the Paleolithic era.The diet avoids processed food and typically includes vegetables, fruits, nuts, roots, and meat and excludes dairy products, grains, sugar, legumes, processed oils, salt, alcohol, and coffee.
 Historians can trace the ideas behind the diet to "primitive" diets advocated in 19th century.
 In the 1970s Walter L. Voegtlin popularized a meat-centric "Stone Age" diet; in the 21st century the best-selling books of Loren Cordain popularized the Paleo diet.
 As of 2019 the paleo-diet industry was worth approximately US$500 million.

-In the 21st century, the sequencing of the human genome and DNA analysis of the remains of early humans has found evidence that humans evolved rapidly in response to changing diet.
-This evidence undermines a core premise of the paleolithic diet, that human digestion has remained essentially unchanged over time.
-Anthropological science has found that the paleolithic human diet was more varied and less meat-centric than had been assumed.
+In the 21st century, the sequencing of the human genome and DNA analysis of the remains of early humans have found evidence that humans evolved rapidly in response to changing diet.
+This evidence undermines a core premise of the paleolithic diet - that human digestion has remained essentially unchanged over time.
+Anthropological science has found that human diets in paleolithic times were more varied and less meat-centric than had previously been assumed.

-The paleolithic diet is promoted as a way of improving health.
+Advocates promote the paleolithic diet as a way of improving health.
 There is some evidence that following it may lead to improvements in body composition and metabolism compared with the typical Western diet or compared with diets recommended by some European nutritional guidelines.